 Mr. Jager worked in numerous parishes in the Chicago area and Iowa including Holy Name Cathedral in Chicago and First Presbyterian Church in Evanston.
 Mr. Jager received his Master's in Music at Northwestern University in Evanston, Illinois where he was a student of Grigg Fountain.
 He attended Central College in Pella, Iowa for his Bachelor's of Arts in organ performance where he studied with Davis Folkerts.

-Lisa Borelli (Founder, Piano) has been playing the piano since she was five years old.
-Under the direction of Lucretia Peterson of Salt Lake City, Utah, Lisa played competitively on a state level throughout Junior and High School.
-She received numerous honors in piano performance, played publicly throughout the inter-mountain area, and also participated in the music and vocal program at Lewis and Clark College of Portland, Oregon.
-The mother of three musical children, she currently teaches twenty-two thriving students and is thrilled to augment her program with the diverse and high-quality instruction of the other Musical Chairs instruction team.
-Lisa believes music is the single most important childhood experience that has shaped her life and feels blessed for the opportunity to pass this on to
+Lisa Borelli (Founder, Piano) started playing the piano when she was five years old.
+Under the direction of Lucretia Peterson of Salt Lake City, Utah, Lisa played competitively on a state level throughout her formative years.
+She received numerous honors in piano performance, played publicly throughout the inter-mountain area, and also participated in the music and vocal program at Lewis and Clark College of Portland, Oregon where she received her degree in International Business.

 Bernadette Garza (Piano and Voice) a Masters of Voice graduate from the Chicago Conservatory of Performing Arts at Roosevelt University, brings over 15 years of professional experience along with a genuine excitement to develop musical growth at any age.
 As a dedicated advocate for the continuance of music education, she has played an integral role in introducing even the youngest of students to the world of music through ear training, pitch recognition, rhythmic structure and harmonic expression; thus creating the building blocks to a solid understanding of music theory and the foundation of Bernadette’s teaching in both piano and voice.
 Nothing brings her more satisfaction than sharing her knowledge to cultivate a lifelong passion.
 Upon earning her degrees, Bernadette has continued to perform throughout the regional Midwest in the classical, musical theater, and contemporary genres.
 Past favorite credits include Chicago Opera Theater’s Joan of Arc, Nixon in China, American Chamber Opera’s Madame Butterfly as Suzuki, Southern Illinois Music Festival’s Carmen as Mercedes, and Porchlight Theater’s Ragtime as Sarah.
 In the fall of 2015, Bernadette embarked on a new adventure in developing her sound in the Chicago jazz scene.
-In the past January, she was featured in the live jazz series at Uptown Underground and is honored to join an incredible lineup for Southport and Irving’s jazz series.
+She has been featured in the live jazz series at Uptown Underground and is honored to join an incredible lineup for Southport and Irving’s jazz series.